UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day2.md

 22. The tar is taking a long time, maybe because you are running it on login node?
 Would be nice if you show how to run the same job on a computation node.
     - Yes, but still much quicker to do tar and scp and then untar compared to scp all the files separately!
     - If you are generating large number of files and then creating an archive.
-I could reccomend to use the local scratch.
+I could recommend to use the local scratch.
 Parallel file systems (like /cluster) could be slow when handling very large number of files.
         - on a login node you could access this as follows `[SAGA ]$ cd /localscratch/ `
         - [On a job see here](https://documentation.sigma2.no/jobs/scratchfiles.html)